 Coordinates: 37° 50′ 9″ N, 29° 6′ 27″ E

-The city gained prominence as a Christian center and as a place of religious pilgrimage in the Early Byzantine Period.
+The city gained prominence as a Christian centre and as a place of religious pilgrimage in the Early Byzantine Period.
 Extant churches among the ruins date from the 4th-7th centuries AD.
 A well-preserved Church built during the reign Constantine the Great was discovered in 2010 using ground-penetrating radar.
-The excavations and restorations of this large basilican structure have been almost completed in the past two years.
+The excavations and restorations of this large basilica structure have been almost completed in the past two years.
 By the end of the 5th century AD, another powerful earthquake destroyed Laodicea, and the city lost its importance.
 It was never rebuilt, and its inhabitants moved to nearby cities such as Denizli.